mathieuancelin/distributed-queues/readme.md

-  file-root = "queues"        # root directory where persistence logs are stored node-id = 1                 # id of the node for unique uuid generation in the cluster cluster-routing = true      # routing (to nodes) handled by cluster compress-every = 102400     # enable log files compression every n read operaiton round-robin-balancer = true # routing with round robin or random auto-create-queues = true   # automatically create queue if not exists }
+  file-root = "queues"        # root directory where persistence logs are stored node-id = 1                 # id of the node for unique uuid generation in the cluster cluster-routing = true      # routing (to nodes) handled by cluster compress-every = 102400     # enable log files compression every n read operation round-robin-balancer = true # routing with round robin or random auto-create-queues = true   # automatically create queue if not exists }